check icon Free Email Newsletter

 BUDDHISM & SHINTŌISM IN JAPAN

-A TO Z PHOTO DICTIONARY OF
+A-TO-Z PHOTO DICTIONARY OF

-JAPANESE SCULPTURE & ART
+JAPANESE RELIGIOUS SCULPTURE & ART

 Buddhism - Photo MontageJizo BosatsuHotei - One of the Seven Lucky GodsReincarnations of Kannon, the Goddess of Mercy -- Batou KannonAmida Nyorai - Big Buddha, DaibutsuAmida NyoraiDragon at Ryutakuji TempleNio Protector - UngyoReincarnations of Kannon, the Goddess of MercyTengu and Karasume - Shinto Deities with Buddhist Attributes, Vanity SlayersShaka Nyorai - The Historical BuddhaBaku - The Eater of NightmaresBosatsu -- Compassionate SaviorsspacerPREFACE

-Fourth, and most regrettably, the online sites of the great repositories of Japanese Buddhist sculpture -- the national museums in Tokyo, Kyoto, and Nara -- don’t offer any systematic A-to-Z access to their impressive art collections.
+My reasons for creating this photo dictionary are quite simple.
+First and foremost, this project is a labor of love.
+Second, it is a tribute to Kamakura, my home for the past 20 years, and home to dozens of temples from the Kamakura Era (1185-1333), which still house and display wondrous life-size wooden statues from the 8th century onward.
+Third, this project was prompted by a dissatisfaction with the online sites of the great repositories of Japanese Buddhist sculpture -- the national museums in Tokyo, Kyoto, and Nara.
+These sites don’t offer any systematic A-to-Z access to their impressive art collections.
 There is no comprehensive online catalog.
-Even so, the situation is much improved compared to only ten years ago, thanks largely to advances in web technology.
+Even so, the situation is much improved compared to only 15 years ago, thanks largely to advances in web technology.
 And to be fair, this is not just a problem with museums in Japan.
 At the online sites of major museums in America and Europe, it is likewise difficult to find what you want, even when you know the piece is in their collection.

 TIMELINE